hytechclub/web-101/Week02/AboutMeCodeAlong.md

-# About Me: Follow-Along
+# Code-Along: About Me Website
 With this exercise, you will create a webpage that shows some information about yourself.
-Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html), and then follow the instructions below.
+Start by forking [this empty Repl](https://replit.com/@HylandOutreach/EmptyWeb), and then follow the instructions below.

 ## Setup
+Start by setting up the basics of the website.

 1. In the **index.html** file, add the `<html></html>` opening and closing tag
 1. Inside of the `<html>` and `</html>`, add the `<body></body>` opening and closing tag
 1. Inside of the `<body>` and `</body>`, add a `<h1></h1>` header tag that says "About Me"
 1. Click the **Run** button to make sure your page is working!

 At the end of the **Setup**, your code should look like this (try to match the spacing):

 ```html
 <html>
     <body>